saikotek/docs/pages/public_cloud/compute/creating-ssh-keys-pci/guide.en-gb.md

 config	id_rsa	id_rsa.pub	known_hosts	 known_hosts.old
 ```

-With the `config` file, multiple SSH connections can be stored along with their individual parameters, in addition to standard values.
+The `config` file allows to store multiple SSH connections along with their individual parameters, in addition to standard values.
 Using the full potential of this file can become complex, since it is most useful for experienced users managing multiple servers on a regular basis.

 Following is a simple example to explain how to configure an SSH connection to an instance.
 Open the file and add the following lines at the top: